 graduated from Montana State University in Bozeman with a bachelor of science in food and nutrition.
 She completed her dietetic internship through Montana State University, where she developed a passion for working with oncology patients.
 Kelsey is pursuing her master of science in nutrition and wellness from Benedictine University.
 Kelsey joined the Kalispell Regional Healthcare team in 2015.
 Kelsey works with the pediatric and adult oncology programs and the Neonatal Intensive Care Unit.

-Ashley Duty, RD, LN,
+Ashley Dunn, RD, LN,

 completed her bachelor’s degree in food science and human nutrition with a concentration in dietetics at Colorado State University in Fort Collins.
 She went on to complete her internship at Los Angeles County + University of Southern California Medical Center in Los Angeles.
 Ashley returned to the Flathead Valley in 2006 and has been working at Kalispell Regional Healthcare as a clinical dietitian developing and implementing nutrition care plans for various types of patients.
 She has a strong interest in wellness and helping clients achieve their health goals.